PennyLaneAI/pennylane-lightning/README.rst

 Install Lightning-Tensor from source
 ====================================

-To install Lightning-Tensor from the package sources using the direct SDK path, Lightning-Qubit should be install before Lightning-Tensor:
+To install Lightning-Tensor from the package sources using the direct SDK path, Lightning-Qubit should be installed before Lightning-Tensor:

 .. code-block:: console